Working at the Burger Barn in Bishop, California has ushered me into political conversations at a higher rate than any other job in the past.

 In the moment when she realized how easy it would be for anyone to off her just like JFK, she also realized that there was no longer anything to lose.
 If death was such a real possibility, there was no reason to be fearful of anything.
 Living in fear wasn’t a logical option.
 Her words sank in.
 There Donna Maxey was, sitting with five white women crying about Trump.
 Maxey said that this, this mess we feel ourselves in, this black hole, this seeming nightmare, was nothing new.
 She said to us, “it seems like this is the first time you all realize that you are vulnerable.”

-I started a feminist media company a year ago for the outdoor industry and this week I wrote an essay, published it on the website, and then I took it down because white people don’t want to hear certain things.
+White people don’t want to hear certain things.
 They don’t want to hear that they could possibly be the oppressors in our world.
 That as white people, as well-intentioned, progressively-minded white people, that we could be doing harm.
 That we could be the reason for Trump.
 White people don’t want to hear that in all their goodness and loving intention-setting that they could be the reason for the war, for climate change, for the industries that move coal and oil and they don’t want to hear that they are the reason for the segregation that is still alive and well.
 White people don’t want to hear that reservations are our fault, are still our fault, though it happened a hundred years ago, the fact that it is still happening, means that we need to get up and be mad about it and do something about it already.
-What are we waiting for?
-Change doesn’t come from waiting.

 So when will we wake up and radicalize the times?

 Because the time is now.
 It has always been now.
 And if we only sit inside our whiteness we will never be free.
 Our freedom is wrapped up in everyone else.
-We live in this dream of whiteness.
-Look around?
-Where are the native people?
-Not here.
 This is not meant to make you feel guilty because no one has time for white guilt.
 This is meant to be a call for the community to get together, like really get together in person and commune.
 White people need to take it upon themselves to go out of their way to make these spaces inclusive.
 To teach themselves about the true history of this place.
-It is time for us to do some work outside of our 9-5s, outside of our beloved hobbies, or adventurous pursuits in the mountains.
+It is time for us to do some work outside of our nine-to-fives, outside of our beloved hobbies, or adventurous pursuits in the mountains.

 What would it mean to confront and engage?
 Revolution happens when we pull ourselves out of amnesia.
 When we come together.
 When we believe in each other and act in dedicated unity.
-We need to be actively protesting Silicon Valley, Amazon, Google, and this kind of technological “sophistication” because it’s only de-humanizing us.
 All of us can only do what we can, and yes, we are all suffering physically, emotionally, mentally, but we can alleviate much of our suffering by showing up for each other and banding together.
 In these terrifying times when two young men are killed on a train in Portland, Oregon by a white supremacist because they were defending two young muslim women from hate speech, we need to come together now more than ever.

 The war on terror is not far away in the Middle East.
 It is right here, sitting with us right now.
 Occupy Wall Street, Black Lives Matter, Idle No More, Honor the Earth and movements like these keep me going.
 When someone says to me there’s no point, I think about Tawakul Karman, Aung San Suu Kyi, Angela Davis, Edward Snowden, bell hooks, Laura Poitras, Margaret Jacobsen, Diane Maxey, and my friend, Jolie Varela who lives here in Bishop, who is starting a cultural revitalization project here in the valley.
 It is time we connect on a deep, individual level with the people who we live among, the people who are sitting beside, and the people who are not here, who live off Barlow Lane, those who have ancestors resting under the dirt, largely unmarked, without tombstones, where often a dirtbiker will plow over their graves like it's their God-given right.